Rats in Drains in Dublin: Signs, Causes and What to Do

 Brown rat, black rat or mouse: what are you dealing with?

-Signs of rats in drains
+Signs that rats may be using drains

 You may not see rats coming directly out of a drain.
 In many Dublin properties, the signs are more indirect.
+Some signs point to general rat activity, while others suggest the drainage system may be part of the problem.

-Common signs include:
+Common signs of rat activity include:

 • scratching, squeaking or scraping noises under floors, inside walls or near pipework